[Beta]{class="badge informative"}

 Work with MCP clients ajo-mcp

-The Adobe Journey Optimizer MCP integration lets you query campaigns and offers using plain-language prompts — without writing API calls or navigating product screens.
+The Adobe Journey Optimizer MCP integration lets you query campaigns, journeys, and offers using plain-language prompts — without writing API calls or navigating product screens.
 This page explains how the integration works, what you can do with it, and how to get started.

-The Adobe Journey Optimizer MCP server is currently available in Claude Web and Claude Desktop only.
+The Adobe Journey Optimizer MCP server is currently available in Claude Web, Claude Desktop, and Cursor.
 Support for additional MCP-compatible applications will be added in future releases.

 Beta documentation notice: This documentation covers a Beta feature and does not constitute final documentation.
 The content described herein relates to a Beta release and is subject to change prior to general availability.
 Adobe makes no representations about the completeness or accuracy of this documentation.